On leave for the 2022-23 academic year

-In 2022, the University of Chicago Press will publish his first book: How Policies Make Interest Groups: Governments, Unions, and American Education.
-The book explains the rise of teachers unions to their current place of status and influence in American education, detailing how state and local governments adopted policies that subsidized—and in turn strengthened—the power of unions in education politics.
+In 2022, the University of Chicago Press published his first book: How Policies Make Interest Groups: Governments, Unions, and American Education.
+The book explains the rise of teachers unions to their current place of status and influence in the United States, detailing how state and local governments adopted policies that subsidized—and in turn strengthened—the power of unions in education politics.

 At Boston College, Hartney teaches courses on the politics of education, environmental policy, and US state and local politics.
 He is also a research affiliate at Harvard University’s Program on Education Policy and Governance (PEPG), and, in 2020-21, a national fellow at Stanford University’s Hoover Institution.

-Prior to academia, Hartney worked as a policy analyst for the National Governors Association, where he provided technical analysis to governors on a wide range of K–12 education reform issues, from teacher and principal quality to high school redesign.
-He holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree, also in political science, from Vanderbilt University.
+Prior to academia, Hartney worked as a policy analyst for the National Governors Association Center for Best Practices.
+At NGA, he provided policy analysis to governors on a wide range of K–12 school reform issues, from teacher and principal quality to high school redesign.
+Hartney holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree, also in political science, from Vanderbilt University.

 “Teachers Unions and School Board Elections: A Reassessment,” Interest Groups and Advocacy, January 2022.